WoDauKuro/cocoa-disease-prediction/README.md

 A computer vision system for detecting diseased cocoa beans using YOLOv8 object detection.
 Identifies three classes: Anthracnose (fungal disease), CSSVD (Cocoa Swollen Shoot Virus Disease), and healthy beans.

+## 🧠 Project Overview

+This project is part of the [Amini Cocoa Contamination Challenge](https://zindi.africa/competitions/amini-cocoa-contamination-challenge), which focuses on identifying visual symptoms of cocoa diseases — **Anthracnose** and **CSSVD** — using object detection techniques.
+The goal is to support early disease detection to improve cocoa crop yield and farmer outcomes.

 ## 📂 Dataset

 The dataset used in this project is available from these sources: